 There are umpteen ways to promote your white paper.
 The below infographic provides a summary of the main ways you can do this.

-Remember, this approach generates qualified leads, while establishing thought leadership and building brand awareness in a competitive field.
 That’s quite the triumvirate, and may well have been worth the hard work!
 Good luck.